niamhnishiochain/pixel-matching/README.md

 Gross primary production: think of it as a forest characteristic, annual carbon uptake by photosynthesis [link](https://developers.google.com/earth-engine/datasets/catalog/MODIS_006_MYD17A2H#description)

 ## Outstanding
-* RELATING THE SAMPLE PIXEL TO ITS MATCH!
 * There are some features which are important to add: percentage forest cover, and climate variables (precipitation and mean temperature (Hewson)).
-* Establish where WITHIN Sarara the project will be taking place.
-It would be better to sample from this area than the whole of Sarara.
-* Decide whether there are features we want to be matching on precisely.
-If yes, understand how this would be implemented.
-* Discuss the question of dynamic versus static.
 * Discuss whether we want to be weighting different matching features differently.
 Understand how this would be implemented.
 * Unit tests...